dynamicguy/mw-docs/docs/api-reference.md

 <td valign="top"><a href="#customerregister">CustomerRegister</a></td>
 <td>

-DEPRECATED: Will be removed in MajorityWorld 2.10, use AccountRegister instead.
+DEPRECATED: Will be removed in DrikGallery 2.10, use AccountRegister instead.
 Register a new user.

 </td>
 </tr>